 The colors red and yellow help ground the warmth of the comforting color and help blend your countertop seamlessly into your chosen palette.
 When paired with cool and neutral colors, like navy blue and emerald green, copper can easily stand out.

-How To Get An Antique Copper Shield Backsplash?
+How To Get A Backsplash With An Antique Copper Patina

 Is a Backsplash Made of Copper Easy To Clean?

-Cleaning your copper backsplash is an easy task to do and this goes both for the seal and unsealed copper tiles.
-You just need a soft cloth and water to start getting rid of dust from the surface.
+Cleaning it is easy, and this applies to both the sealed and unsealed tile varieties.
+You need a soft cloth and water to start getting rid of dust from the surface.

-You can also use soap for better cleaning but make sure to avoid harsh chemicals that might strip your backsplash with its polish.
-And if you want to avoid building its patina, use a copper cleaning cream to maintain its reddish-brown color.
+You can also use soap for better cleaning, but avoid harsh chemicals that might strip your splashback with its polish.
+And if you want to avoid building its patina, use a cleaning cream to maintain its reddish-brown color.

 See more related content in our article about matte backsplash tile on this page.